dshieble/dshieble.github.io/aboutme.md

   ga('send', 'pageview');

 </script>
 Hi, I'm Dan Shiebler.
 I work as a Machine Learning Engineer at Twitter Cortex in New York.
 Previously, I worked as a Data Scientist at [TrueMotion](https://gotruemotion.com/) in Boston.
-I love thinking about math and programming.

-In my spare time I like to read fantasies and histories, ride my bicycle, hike, practice Brazilian Jiu Jitsu, and travel.
+In my spare time I like to read, play guitar terribly, ride my bicycle, hike, practice Brazilian Jiu Jitsu, and travel.